What Is a Clinical Director?

 A significant aspect of what a clinical director is and accomplishes on a daily basis consists of improving the efficiency and quality of care in a medical facility.
 As more medical facilities use informatics, clinical directors who can successfully integrate digital systems with paper-based systems will be in high demand.

-Pursue an Advanced Degree in Behavior Analysis
+Pursue an Advanced Degree in Applied Behavior Analysis